sjlanu/puppet-customfacts/readme.md

 ## Description

-Customfacts from Windows clients with powershell scripts.
+Gather customfacts from Windows clients with powershell scripts.
 Currently services and installed software.
 Scripts in facts.d folder